DHTMLX/docs-diagram/docs/api/data_collection/map_method.md

 ### Description

-@short: iterates through all items of the diagram
+@short: Iterates through all items of the diagram

 ### Usage